 But first, some background is in order.
 According to legend, the plate lunch originated in Hawaii, where dockworkers and plantation laborers would line up for a box filled with meat and vegetables.
 Eventually, the tradition made its way to south Louisiana, where the ingredients were different but the concept was the same: hearty portions of meat, a starch, vegetables and (usually) a slice of bread or roll, served in a Styrofoam or paper box at a reasonable price.

 Cajun ingenuity brought a distinctive twist to plate lunches.
 Historically, country meat markets would take unsold cuts of meat and slather them in gravy, pairing them with rice and stewed vegetables, and serving them up to a clientele that consisted largely of working-class men and women.
 Over time, Cajun flavors made their way into the mix, so that these days you’re as likely to see étouffée on a plate lunch menu as you are fried chicken.

 Lafayette is home to some of the best plate lunches you’ll find in the region known as Acadiana.
-Here are five of our favorites:
+Here are some of our favorites:

 T-Coon’s, another popular Lafayette lunch restaurant, is run by David Billeaud, a sixth-generation Cajun from the town of Broussard.
 The man knows his way around a kitchen, billing his meals as “zydeco cooking” in honor of the Cajun and Creole influences of the region.
 Lunch specials are served with sides that include jambalaya and rice dressing, and the meals themselves are pure soul food goodness — try the catfish courtboullion or crawfish etouffee.